Tully–Fisher relation

+Intrinsic Luminosity versus Velocity Dispersion calibrated to the Virgo Cluster from the Local, M81 and M101 Groups.
+Data compiled from Tully & Fisher, 1977.

-In astronomy, the Tully–Fisher relation (TFR) is a widely verified empirical relationship between the mass or intrinsic luminosity of a spiral galaxy and its asymptotic rotation velocity or emission line width.
+In astronomy, the Tully–Fisher relation (TFR) is an empirical relationship between the mass or intrinsic luminosity of a spiral galaxy and its asymptotic rotation velocity or emission line width.
+The line width of the 21cm hydrogen line is used to calculate the velocity dispersion of the galaxy's spiral arms.
+In general, the more luminous a spiral galaxy is, the faster the rotation of its disk.
 Since the observed brightness of a galaxy is distance-dependent, the relationship can be used to estimate distances to galaxies from measurements of their rotational velocity.